 The dinner and Reception coverage is, like most of the day, captured with a photojournalistic approach.
 I focus on all those little moments that happen throughout the day and make each wedding unique.
 In the last eight years, I have found that’s the best way to keep all the memories of your day-of.

 A week after the wedding, you will receive a link to an online gallery which contains all the proof images of your wedding date.
 This gallery can be shared with loved ones and everyone you share access to can order prints or download their pictures directly from that client site.

-I also offer digital and professional printed products, beautiful hand-bound wedding albums are always a couples' favorite, complemented with mini-replicas for parents.
+I also offer digital and professionally printed products.
+Beautiful hand-bound wedding albums are always a couples' favorite, complemented with mini-replicas for parents.

 I love sessions!
 Engagement sessions help us break the ice and get to know each other before the big day.
 Those pictures can be used for save-the-dates, invitations, wedding decor, or for a custom-made guestbook that features your favorite images.